zeeguu/data-releases/PYTHON_ANALYSIS.md

 ## How to Run Analysis Scripts in Python

+Prerequisites
+- Linux / OS X (this guide has been tested on OS X but should work on Linux too)
+- A MySQL DBMS
+- Python 3.6+

 1. Clone this repo
 	2. Import the DB into a local MySQL db
 	3. If you name the DB `zeeguu_test` and create a user `zeeguu_test` with the password `zeeguu_test` then you won't have to change any configuration later